apache/accumulo-website/_docs-4/administration/in-depth-install.md

 case of a single TabletServer failure) or the next time Accumulo starts (in the event of failure during shutdown).

-Recovery is performed by asking a tablet server to sort the logs so that tablets can easily find their missing updates.
+Recovery is performed by asking a compactor, scan server, or tablet server processes to sort the logs so that tablets can easily find their missing updates.
 The sort status of each file is displayed on Accumulo monitor status page.
 Once the recovery is complete any tablets involved should return to an `online` state.
 Until then those tablets will be unavailable to clients.

 The Accumulo client library is configured to retry failed mutations and in many cases clients will be able to continue processing after the recovery process without